mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 requisite safety mechanisms, those without
 Athletics (dexterity) or Vacc Suit skills have a risk of injury upon entering the null-gravity space.
-Spacecraft Options

 **CONCEALED COMPARTMENT**
-A smuggler’s favourite, concealed compartments are cunningly hidden from visual searches and shielded against sensors, allowing them to be used to transport contraband or other questionable items.
+A smuggler's favourite, concealed compartments are cunningly hidden from visual searches and shielded against sensors, allowing them to be used to transport contraband or other questionable items.

-Up to 5% of a ship’s tonnage can be designated as a concealed compartment which inflicts DM-2 to Electronics (sensors) checks and DM-4 to Investigate checks made to search for it.
+Up to 5% of a ship's tonnage can be designated as a concealed compartment which inflicts DM-2 to Electronics (sensors) checks and DM-4 to Investigate checks made to search for it.